gaetanlop/Commonlit-Readability-Competition/README.md

 * 13/06/2021: Bert pretraining on our corpus.
 Still did not succeed to do it.
 Will finish it tomorrow.
 * 14/06/2021: Create a Script to validate the model mutlitple times in one epoch to fight against instability : 0.5299962748524167
 * 15/06/2021: Implemented differential learning rate based on https://www.kaggle.com/rhtsingh/commonlit-readability-prize-roberta-torch-fit?scriptVersionId=64693127 + freezing/unfreezing.Learned about Pretrain on task dataset.
-* 16/06/2021: Task adaptive learning following this paper https://arxiv.org/pdf/2004.10964.pdf and hugging face notebook https://github.com/huggingface/blog/blob/master/notebooks/01_how_to_train.ipynb
+* 16/06/2021: Task adaptive learning following this paper https://arxiv.org/pdf/2004.10964.pdf and hugging face notebook https://github.com/huggingface/blog/blob/master/notebooks/01_how_to_train.ipynb.
+Interesting paper introducing differential learning rate: https://arxiv.org/pdf/1801.06146.pdf

 ## Things to try